-Another example is the use of blonde to refer to someone or something as stupid.
-This then insinuates that all blonde people are stupid, which we know is not true.
+Another example is the use of white imagery to mean goodness or innocence, as in the phrases “white knight” and “pure as the driven snow.”
 Try to better understand why you choose the descriptors you do and reflect on known alternatives.

 6. Ask if you aren’t sure.

-Inclusive language may initially seem complex and overwhelming.
-Especially when you get into the details and realize how many common words and phrases have discriminatory backgrounds.
-However, it truly comes down to just one thing; use the names and phrases that a person uses to self-identify.
+Inclusive language may initially seem complex and overwhelming, especially when you get into the details and realize how many common words and phrases have discriminatory backgrounds.
+However, it comes down to just one thing: use the names and phrases that a person uses to self-identify.
 It’s that simple.
 Inclusive language is all about making others feel heard, honored, and respected.